vufind-org/autocomplete.js/README.md

     function(term, inputElement, eventtype) {
       // term is the word searched
-      // inputElement will be the input being populated }
+      // inputElement will be the input being populated
+      // eventType will have a .mouse = true or a .key = true depending on how the user selected an item }

 ## options